-A special feature of the ATOS is the new SMART STOP function for the transmission variant with electronic clutchless reverser.
-This function is activated at the touch of a button on the dashboard, the system automatically de-clutches when the brake is actuated without having to depress the clutch pedal.
-Stopping and starting is carried out solely using the brake pedal.
-This makes SMART STOP ideal for repetitive actions around the yard, especially when using a front loader, and equally in the field, for instance when round baling.
+A special feature of the ATOS is the SMART STOP function for the transmission variant with electronic clutchless reverser.
+This function is activated at the touch of a button on the dashboard and ensures that the ATOS stops when the brake is actuated without having to depress the clutch pedal.
+Stopping and starting off is carried out solely using the brake pedal.
+This relieves the stress on the driver significantly, particularly when working in the yard (front loader operations) or in the field (e.g. when making round bales).
 The SMART STOP function shuts off automatically at higher speeds.

-The ATOS can be equipped ex-factory with a fully integrated front linkage with a lift capacity of 1.9 t.
+The ATOS is optionally equipped ex-factory with a fully integrated front linkage with a lift capacity of 1.9 t.
 The front linkage console can be operated either with the mechanical PROPILOT control system or the hydraulic FLEXPILOT control system.
-The rear linkage can also be controlled mechanically or electronically as an option.
-The ATOS 300 has a maximum lift capacity of 4.8 t at the rear, while the ATOS 200 can lift up to 3.6 t.
+The rear linkage can also be controlled mechanically and electronically.
+The ATOS 300 has a maximum lift capacity of 5.5 t at the rear, while the ATOS 200 can lift up to 4.6 t.

 The standard hydraulic pump has an output of 55 l/min.
 The ECO option provides an increased hydraulic output of 60 l/min at a reduced engine speed of 1600 rpm – thus lowering fuel consumption.
 A total of four control units are available, whereby the fourth can be controlled electronically.

-The new ATOS is equipped with a comfortable four-pillar cab, which provides excellent all-round visibility of the working area.
+The ATOS is equipped with a comfortable four-pillar cab, which provides excellent all-round visibility of the working area.
 Furthermore, all of the functions are clearly arranged within the cab.
-The doors open over a wide range, making it easy to enter and exit the cab.
-Thanks to the glass roof hatch, the driver always has a good view over the front loader and ensuring they can work safely and accurately at all times.
+The doors have a wide opening range, thus allowing convenient entry.
+Thanks to the glass roof hatch, the driver always has a good view of the front loader and can thus work safely and accurately at all times.